-She studied sociology and philosophy at the Free University of Berlin.
-In 1963, she interrupted her studies to move to Cologne and give birth to a daughter, but in 1971 she graduated in sociology in 1971, and gained a PhD in sociology and social psychology in 1976.
+Frigga Haug (Germany, 1937) is a German socialist-feminist sociologist and philosopher.
+She studied sociology and philosophy at the Free University of Berlin (Germany).
+In 1963, she interrupted her studies to move to Cologne and give birth to a daughter, but in 1971 she graduated in sociology, and in 1976 gained a PhD in sociology and social psychology.

-> Beyond female masochism: memory-work and politics, London/New York: Verso, 1980.
+> Beyond female masochism: memory-work and politics (Verso, 1980)

-> Historisch-Kritisches Wörterbuch des Feminismus [Historical-critical dictionary of feminism].
-Hamburg: Argument-Verlag, 3 vols, 2003–2011.
+> Historisch-Kritisches Wörterbuch des Feminismus (Argument-Verlag, 3 vols, 2003–2011)